sb7297/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+We must explicitly call the constructor of the parent object, because Javascript won't do it for us.
+This way the child object retains all the properties of the parent along with its own particular properties.

+This is equivalent to `Parent.call(this, args)` in the constructor in the older style of object-orientation.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions